furrepanther/AI-first-Builder/README.md

 ## Overview

-AI-Website-Builder is an open-source tool that generates complete React websites from simple text prompts.
+AI-First-Builder is an open-source tool that generates complete React websites from simple text prompts.
 Describe what you want, and the AI creates multi-file projects with modern Tailwind styling, proper component structure, and live preview.

 **For Users:** Generate websites instantly without writing code.